 No First Use

 The idea is simple: we don’t need to use nuclear weapons first.
 We can protect ourselves and our allies without having to start a nuclear war.
 A “No First Use” policy would make clear that the purpose of the U.S. nuclear arsenal is deterrence, not nuclear war-fighting.
 A policy like this is just common sense.
 As President Reagan said, “A nuclear war can never be won and must never be fought.”
 Implementing a No First Use policy would make America and its allies safer by increasing clarity on how and when the United States would use nuclear weapons, and would reduce nuclear risks worldwide.
+Below, you’ll find a quick explainer as well as additional resources on No First Use.
+You can also view and download our factsheet.

 What a NFU policy would do: